RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 The number of selected experts $$k$$ is chosen to be small (typically 2) to achieve this sparsity.
 With this approach and parameter setting, we achieve the goal of a sparse transformer architecture.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/moelayer.png" caption="" alt="MoE Layer" source="https://arxiv.org/abs/2401.04088" width=500 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/moelayer.png" caption="" alt="MoE Layer" source="https://arxiv.org/abs/2401.04088" width=500 class="image-fluid mx-auto d-block" %}

 We want all $$n$$ experts to be utilized with roughly equal frequency.
 In the worst case, the same $$k$$ experts are selected for every input, and the remaining experts are just a waste of space.
 While each input should activate only a few experts, we want to ensure that all experts are activated with roughly equal frequency over the entire training set.
 We want to encourage diversity in expert selection.
 Different MoE implements achieve this differently.